Learn / Blog / Article

-Want to give lean UX a try?
-A simple roadmap to get started
+Lean UX: a simple roadmap to get started

-- Gather customer feedback using tools like Incoming Feedback from Hotjar and reviewing insights from your Customer Success or sales team.
+Gather customer feedback using tools like Feedback from Hotjar and reviewing insights from your Customer Success or sales team.

 3. Set up a meeting to prioritize projects according to their Impact, Certainty, and Effort (keeping in mind that certainty is determined by facts, not stakeholder opinions).

 Step 3: check phase

 4. Use guerilla testing to get quick feedback where appropriate.